wwakabobik/testrail_api_reporter/README.md

 pytest --junitxml "junit-report.xml" "./tests"
 ```

-Also you need to add custom field (string type) to TestRails with name `automation_id`.
+Also, you need to add custom field (string type) to TestRails with name `automation_id`.

 Now, you ready to upload results to TestRails.
 To it, use: